 The You will use the LiDAR toolset in Global Mapper to generate an orthophoto, a bare ground “terrain” model and a “surface” model (includes trees, stumps, buildings, etc).

 Pre-processing data management: Data management is a necessity.
 Sooner or later, you will need to develop a data management strategy – one that allows you to quickly browse your data directory and know what is there and where it was captured.
 I try to create a project folder with separate subfolders to store the unprocessed drone photos, outputs, and any other existing GIS data.

-- Create a working directory on the E:\ Drive called BotGarden_Feb072020.
-Also create a folder called InputPhotos and another folder called OutputData
+- Inside your working directory, create a folder called InputPhotos and another folder called OutputData

 - Unzip your data file.
 Move photos ‘DJI_0029.JPG’ – ‘DJI_0104.JPG’ to the InputPhotos folder.
 You can delete the other photos.

 - Set Coordinate System: Tools > Configure > Projection > UTM/Zone17N/NAD83/METERS

 - Save your project to your working directory

 Convert UAV photos to point cloud using the Pixels to Points tool

 - File > Open Data Files load UAV photos